Unifying Approaches to Detection, Response and Resilience

 Our SOC and NOC model is designed to ensure that detection and response happen at the same time, not in sequence.

-This removes operational friction and enables faster, more confident decision-making during critical events.
+This removes operational friction and enables a more confident and efficient decision-making during critical events.

 What This Means for Your Organisation